traefik/traefik-helm-chart/EXAMPLES.md

 ## Extending DNS config

-In order to configure additional DNS servers for your traefik pod, you can use `dnsConfig` option:
+To configure additional DNS servers for your traefik pod, you can use the `dnsConfig` option:

 ```yaml
 deployment: